-At the age of 29, Egidijus – Egis for short – is a four-year pro.
-A rising young contender at 147 pounds, he is a former amateur standout who competed at the elite level of international competition: he represented Lithuania in the 2008 and 2012 Olympic Games and the 2007, 2009, and 2011 World Championships, and won a W.C. bronze medal in 2011.
+At the age of 30, Egidijus – Egis for short – is a five-year pro.
+A rising contender at 147 pounds, he is a former amateur standout who competed at the elite level of international competition: he represented Lithuania in the 2008 and 2012 Olympic Games and the 2007, 2009, and 2011 World Championships.
+He won a World Championships bronze medal in 2011.

 Egis stayed active in the ring with five fights in 2014, two in 2015, four in 2016, and three in 2017, and made good progress.
 He has a high-pressure style and good punching power – he has given impressive performances and scored several spectacular knockouts.

 In his last fight on July 7 in Fresno, California, he won a 10-round unanimous decision against Juan Abreu.

 The Ring’s Francisco Salazar reported [excerpts]: Kavaliauskas won a 10-round unanimous decision over Juan Carlos Abreu at the Save Mart Center in Fresno, California.

 The fight was originally scheduled to be the opening bout on the ESPN telecast, but was elevated to main event status when the WBC junior welterweight title bout between Jose Ramirez and Danny O’Connor was cancelled.